EmanRadwan114/movie-verse/README.md

 A simple and modern movies browsing app built using **Next App Router**, **TypeScript**, **Redux Toolkit**, **Tailwind CSS**, and **shadcn/ui**.

-MoviesHub allows users to explore movies, search for specific titles, view detailed movie information, and manage a personalized favorites list—all in a clean and responsive interface.
+MovieVerse allows users to explore movies, search for specific titles, view detailed movie information, and manage a personalized favorites list—all in a clean and responsive interface.

 ## 🚀 Features